 Wintering birds: 100,000

-The adult male goldfinch has a brown mantle and white rump.
-The upperwing is black with a bright yellow wingbar and white tips to the flight feathers.
-The tail is black with white patches on the outer rectrices and white tips on the median rectrices.
-The underparts are white with buff patches on the sides of the breast and flanks.
+The adult male goldfinch has a brown mantle and a distinctive white rump.
+Its upperwings are black, marked with a bright yellow wingbar and white-tipped flight feathers.
+The tail is black with prominent white patches on the outer tail feathers (rectrices) and white tips on the median rectrices.
+The underparts are largely white, with buff-toned patches along the sides of the breast and flanks.

-On the head, the face is bright red with black lores and black around the base of the bill.
-The crown and sides of the head are black with white cheeks, ear coverts, nape, and throat.
-The stout, conical bill is white, the eyes are dark brown, and the legs and feet are pink.
+The head has a bright red face, with black lores and black at the base of the bill.
+The crown and sides of the head are black, contrasting with white cheeks, ear coverts, nape, and throat.
+The bill is stout, conical, and pale in colour, while the eyes are dark brown, and the legs and feet are pink.

 Try our interactive bird identifier